maialenz/CookBook/README.md

   - Minimal but appealing homepage
   - Navigation links clearly visible on the top of the website.
   - Responsive navigation bar
-  - Allow users to create and manage their own account.
+  - Only allow registered users to create and manage their own account.
-  - Allow users to create recipes with full CRUD functionality.
+  - Only allow registered users to create recipes with full CRUD functionality.
   - A form with steps to allow users create their recipes fast and easily

 - **Lower priority features that may not be included in the initial release of the website:**